CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 * See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle

+### 6.2.
+Types of tests

-We have two types of tests:
+We have three types of tests:

-* **GUI Tests** - These are _System Tests_ that test TaskBoss by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test TaskBoss by simulating user actions on the GUI.
    These are in the `guitests` package.

-* **Non-GUI Tests** - These are tests that do not involve the GUI.
+2. **Non-GUI Tests** - These are tests that do not involve the GUI.
 They include:
-   1. _Unit tests_ that target the lowest level methods/classes. <br>
+   * _Unit tests_ that target the lowest level methods/classes. <br>
       e.g. *`seedu.taskboss.commons.UrlUtilTest`*
-   2. _Integration tests_ that check the integration of multiple code units (those code units are assumed to be working).<br>
+   * _Integration tests_ that check the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. *`seedu.taskboss.storage.StorageManagerTest`*
-   3. Hybrids of unit and integration tests that check multiple code units as well as how they are connected together.<br>
+   * _Hybrids of unit and integration tests_ that check multiple code units as well as how they are connected together.<br>
       e.g. *`seedu.taskboss.logic.LogicManagerTest`*

-### Headless GUI Testing
+3. **Headless GUI Testing**
  Using the [TestFX](https://github.com/TestFX/TestFX) library, our GUI tests can be run in the _headless_ mode.
  In the headless mode, GUI tests do not show up on the screen.
  That means the developer can do other things on the computer while the tests are running.
  See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in the _headless_ mode.

-### Troubleshooting tests
+### 6.3.
+Troubleshooting tests

  **Problem: Tests fail because of NullPointerException when AssertionError is expected**